The Aduro LED light therapy face mask is the 4th mask we reviewed (yes, we’re a bit obsessed) and the second one we tried for at least 30 days.

 Why?

-Because it has 4 unique qualities no other LED facial mask has:
+I wanted to try the Aduro because it has 5 unique qualities no other LED facial mask has:

 1. It’s Portable (has a rechargeable battery) – you can move around with it